 Now, take home a flag of your own!

 You'll find the Chicago flag emblazoned on shirts, tote bags, shot glasses, dog collars... you name it!
 Bring a piece of Chicago history home with you.
-Try the shops at the Chicago Architecture Foundation or Chicago History Museum for the perfect souvenir.
+Try the shops at the Chicago Architecture Center or Chicago History Museum for the perfect souvenir.